Deardorff's Glossary of International Economics

 Velocity of money The rate at which money changes hands in an economy, usually defined by the equation of exchange.

 Vent for surplus The concept that a country -- especially a developing country -- may be able to gain by exporting the products of factors that would not be employed at all without trade.
-This "vent for surplus" theory of trade was developed especially by Myint (1958), who attributed the term to Williams (1929) and before that to Mill (1848) and the idea to Smith (1776).
+[Origin]

-Venture capital A pool of money used to fund startup firms in exchange for shares of ownership that are expected to be cashed out within a few years as the successful startups go public or are acquired.
+Venture capital Money used to fund startup firms in exchange for shares of ownership that are expected to be cashed out within a few years as the successful startups go public or are acquired.
 The greater availability of venture capital in the U.S., compared to other countries, is said to contribute to its success in innovation.

 VER Voluntary export restraint